Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

     // Convert feature to dictionary to get all its attributes var line_att = Dictionary(Text(line_feature))['attributes'];

-    // List of keys to remove from new feature, existing features change only requires global id var keys = ['SHAPE_LENGTH', 'GLOBALID', 'OBJECTID'];
     // Check length of new shapes, adjust the current feature to the longest segment if (polyline_1_length > polyline_2_length) {
         update_features[Count(update_features)] = {